sixhobbits/coding-with-replit/manuscript/13-building-a-discord-bot-with-python-and-repl-it.md

 ## Creating a Repl and installing our Discord dependencies
 The first thing we need to do is create a Python Repl to write the code for our Discord bot.
-Over at [Repl.it](https://repl.it), create a new Repl, choosing "Python" as your language.
+Over at [repl.it](https://repl.it), create a new Repl, choosing "Python" as your language.

 We don't need to reinvent the wheel, as there is already a great Python wrapper for the Discord bot API over on [GitHub](https://github.com/Rapptz/discord.py), which makes it a lot faster to get set up with a basic Python discord bot.
 To use library, we can simply write `import discord` at the top of `main.py`.
-Repl will handle installing this dependency when you press the "run" button.
+Repl.it will handle installing this dependency when you press the "run" button.

 Our bot is nearly ready to go -- but we still need to plug in our secret token.
 This will authorize our code to control our bot.

 ## Setting up authorization for our bot
-By default, Repl code is public.
+By default, Repl.it code is public.
 This is great as it encourages collaboration and learning, but we need to be careful not to share our secret bot token (which gives anyone who has access to it full control of our bot).

 To get around the problem of needing to give our *code* access to the token while allowing others to access our code but *not* our token, we'll be using [environment variables](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps).
-On a normal machine, we'd set these directly on our operating system, but using Repl we don't have access to this.
-Repl allows us to set secret environment variables through a special `.env` file.
+On a normal machine, we'd set these directly on our operating system, but using Repl.it we don't have access to this.
+Repl.it allows us to set secret environment variables through a special `.env` file.

 First, we need to create a new file called exactly `.env`.
 Select "Add file" in the left pane, as shown in the image below, and name this file `.env`.
 It is important not to leave out the `.` at the beginning.